Congestive Heart Failure (CHF)

 How is congestive heart failure diagnosed?

 Patients will typically have an intake visit with a heart specialist and nurse or physician’s assistant.
 During this visit, the doctor will review the patient’s prior records and his or her current health status.
 This allows the doctor to establish a picture of where the patient is along the spectrum, and make a plan for prognosis and treatment.

-The process often takes more than one meeting and involves both the patient’s local cardiologist or referring physician.
+The process often takes more than one meeting and involves both the patient’s local cardiologist and referring physician.

 How is congestive heart failure treated?

 Doctors will assess the current health status of the patient to establish a baseline, and develop a long-term health plan.
 This may involve the optimization of medicines and therapies, adding new medication, or possibly enrollment in a clinical trial.

 Stabilizing and/or reversing a patient’s condition often involves long-term, collaborative follow-up with a referring cardiologist or physician.

 What is the outlook for heart failure patients?

 There are medicines and treatments that reverse many cases of heart failure, and in most cases, the outlook is generally very good.

 What makes Yale Medicine’s approach to treating congestive heart failure unique?

 Yale Medicine’s team comprises heart failure cardiologists and cardiac surgeons, dedicated advanced-practice, registered nurses and nurse coordinators, dietitians, exercise physiologists, financial counselors, immunologists specializing in transplants, psychologists, and specialists in palliative care.